Mossley A.F.C.: Ground

-The initially played at a former rugby ground in Luzley, earning the nickname the 'Luzleyites'.
+The club initially played at a former rugby ground in Luzley, earning the nickname the 'Luzleyites'.
 Seats were installed on the eastern side of the pitch and some at the southern end.
 In 1912 they moved to Seel Fold, which had previously been used as a rubbish tip and then a cricket field, using the adjacent Highland Laddie Hotel as their headquarters.
 The opening match was played on 23 September, a 4–0 win for Mossley against Stalybridge St Peters in the Ashton & District League.
 A record attendance of over 3,000 was set for a local derby against Mossley Celtic in the 1913–14 season.
 A 430-capacity stand was built on the Popular Side in 1920, with terracing installed on the same side in 1922.
 The stand was expanded to a capacity of 1,000 in 1927, with the ground becoming known as Seel Park in 1931.
 A new stand was built at the Mossley Park end in 1932 and a 300-seat stand erected on the Market Street side of the pitch four years later.
 The club's record attendance of 6,640 was set in 1946 for a Cheshire County League match against local rivals Stalybridge Celtic.

 Mossley purchased the ground from Stamford Estates in 1948 for £1,200.
 The Popular Side stand was demolished in 1969 and replaced in 1971 when the club sold Gary Pierce to Huddersfield Town.
 Floodlights were installed the following year.
 A stand was built at the Park End in 1980.
 In 1987 the main stand had to be demolished due to storm damage, and was replaced with a 220-seat stand which was named for club president James Anderson.
 The ground was sold in 1988 to clear the club's debts, with Tameside Metropolitan Borough Council becoming owners in 1990.
 The installation of new terracing began in 1996 and finished in 2008 when the Hanover Street side was completed.